zulip/zulip/docs/integration-guide.md

   `zerver/webhooks/mywebhook` directory.
 You can now iterate on debugging the tests and webhooks handler until they work, all without ever needing to post directly from the service you're integrating with to your Zulip development machine.
-To run just the tests from the test class you wrote, you can use e.g.
+You can run just the tests for one integration like this:

   ```
   test-backend zerver/webhooks/pagerduty/